chanho0912/MungBoonsCommunity/README.md

 spring.datasource.password={your database password}
 ```

-* in my case, I use Mysql. if you don't want to use Mysql... also change spring.datasource.driver-class-name=your database Driver...
+* in my case, I use MySQL. if you don't want to use MySQL, also change spring.datasource.driver-class-name=your database Driver...

 ## How to use EmailService